Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

     The editing toolbar is displayed.
 3. Click the [Reject] button.
    A confirmation message is displayed.
    The status of the confirmation transaction will be internally changed to *Void*, but it will not be displayed.
-The workflow will now inform the payment service provider about the rejection of the refund.
+The workflow informs the payment service provider about the rejection of the refund.